wasmerio/old-docs.wasmer.io/integrations/js/module-transformation.md

 This `import` statement tells us several things:

-1. This WASM module needs to call an external function.
+1. This Wasm module needs to call an external function.

    In this particular case, this is a native "OS" function accessible through WASI